An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Theoretical Analysis

 In this section, we prove under different conditions on the gradient and linear system solution accuracies, that Algorithm~\ref{alg.adaptiveSQP} has convergence properties that match those from the deterministic setting in expectation.
-First, we consider adaptive error bounds (Section~\ref{sec.adaptive}) and then consider predetermined sublinear errors (Section~\ref{sec.pred}).
+First, we consider adaptive error bounds (Section~\ref{sec.adaptive}), and then consider predetermined sublinear error bounds (Section~\ref{sec.pred}).